 Questions to Ask Your Doctor

-- Are there any vitamins or supplements I can take to reduce my chances of getting the flu?
+- Are there any vitamins or supplements I can take to help prevent the flu?

 - When is it too late in the year to get the flu vaccine?